 Many of you will have heard people talk about PM10 and PM2.5, but what exactly is it and why should it be measured?

 What is particulate matter (PM)?

 When someone talks about PM10 they are referring to particles smaller than 10 µm.
-These particles include dust, pollen and mold spores.
+These particles include dust, pollen, and mold spores.
 Conversely, when someone references PM2.5 they are referring to particles smaller than 2.5 µm.
 These smaller particles include combustion particles, organic compounds, and metals.
 Particle size has also been defined in terms of respirable and inhalable dust, each with its own health effects and monitoring requirements.

 What is the best way to measure particulate matter?

 Here at Aeroqual we have our own range of high-quality instruments that will measure and report on PM levels.